brireyn/Manage-Active-Directory-in-windows-server-2022-/README.md

 <h1>Managing Active Directory in Windows Server 2022 </h1>

 <h2>Description</h2>
-In this lab, new OUs, groups, and users are created in the Globomantics domain controller.
+In this academic lab, new OUs, groups, and users are created in the previously created Globomantics domain controller.
 The group is then assigned to local file share to grant permissions for users.
+The computer is then removed from the domain.

 <h2>Lab walk-through:</h2>